AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 The following is required to complete this module:

 - Microsoft Windows 10
-- Microsoft Visual Studio 2015
+- Microsoft Visual Studio 2015 Update 1 or later

 ---